heikekonow/hamburg-node/content/homepage/prepare.md

 - **DKRZ account** -- Did you sign up for a DKRZ account already?
 Or was the hackathon in Madrid the last time you used your DKRZ account?
 Please make sure that you can access everything.
 [Here](https://pad.gwdg.de/nSKolAzGQY2zLz3oOr0QSQ#Using-the-Levante-Supercomputer) is a short tutorial on how to sign up and log in.

 You will find more information on how to get to here, what will be happening during the week, etc. on this page further below.

+---

+## Hackathon Terms of Reference

+The Terms of Reference (ToR) for the hackathon participation can be found under this link: [ToR](https://owncloud.gwdg.de/index.php/s/ALY0LyjcKGKjQmc).
+This document is about the Terms of References  which is  created  for  the  implementation  of  the  project  Hackathons  and  represents  the basis of the activities and obligations for participation.